isaldiviagonzatti/isaldiviagonzattiweb/content/_index.md

 ---
-action_label: MORE ABOUT ME &rarr;
+action_label: ABOUT ME &rarr;
 action_link: /about
 action_type: text
 description: |
-    Hey, there.
-Thank you for visiting my site.
-Here you will find information about my professional profile and the projects I have worked on.
+    *I Go Down To The Shore*

+    I go down to the shore in the morning

+    and depending on the hour the waves

+    are rolling in or moving out,

+    and I say, oh, I am miserable,

+    what shall—

+    what should I do?
+And the sea says

+    in its lovely voice:

+    Excuse me, I have work to do.

+    --- Mary Oliver

 image_left: true
 images:
 - img/myfortressview.jpg
 show_action_link: true
 show_social_links: true
-subtitle: Saldivia Gonzatti
+subtitle: Since you got here, you might as well read a poem.
-text_align_left: false
+text_align_left: true
-title: Ignacio
+title:
 type: home
 ---